bharambetejas/sbom-support-analyzer/docs/STRATEGY.md

 ## Overview
 This strategy determines the maintenance status and end-of-life dates for software components by analyzing real-world data from package registries, source repositories, and release patterns.

+**Key Principle:** The analyzer evaluates the **specific version** listed in the SBOM, not the latest available version.
+This ensures accurate risk assessment based on what's actually deployed.

 ## Support Level Definitions

 ### 1. ACTIVELY_MAINTAINED